Occupational Safety & Health

 Mental Health Care

-In the safety and health management plan formulated at the beginning of each fiscal year, we set a plan for mental health care as one of the priority items to be implemented and introduced a stress check system for all employees to prevent mental health problems by helping employees recognize and cope with their stress and improving the work environment.
+In the health and safety management plan formulated at the beginning of each fiscal year, we set a plan for mental health care as one of the priority items to be implemented and introduced a stress check system for all employees to prevent mental health problems by helping employees recognize and cope with their stress and improving the work environment.
 We have introduced a stress check system for all employees.